thematters/contracts/docs/TheSpace/ITheSpace.md

 ### `bid(uint256 tokenId_, uint256 price_)` (external)

 Purchase property with bid higher than current price.
 If bid price is higher than ask price, only ask price will be deducted.

 Clear tax for owner before transfer.

+Throws: `PriceTooLow` or `InvalidTokenId` error.
+Emits: `Bid`, `Tax` events.

 ### `getTax(uint256 tokenId_) → uint256 amount` (external)